The Center can help.

 Helping Families Cope With Serious Illness

 From the point of diagnosis, a life-impacting illness affects everyone in the family.
-The Center provides Peer Support Groups for children ages 3-18, their parents and caregivers with separate groups for the adult with the illness and the adult caregiver, and young adults age 19-30.
+The Center provides Peer Support Groups for children ages 3-18, with separate groups for the adult with the illness and the adult caregiver, and young adults age 19-30.
 We also provide phone support, and community outreach and education.

 Creating healing communities for youth.